3 Canadian Blue-Chip Stocks Worth Considering - Cabot Wealth Network

 One of the generally accepted wisdoms over the past couple of years has been that the U.S. stock market is where the action is.
 But relative performance of ex-U.S. markets is showing that’s no longer the case.
 There are market-beating returns available to those investors willing to step abroad.
 And one of the easiest steps to take is just over the border with our neighbor to the north, Canada.
 For the modestly adventurous investor, I think there are quite a few Canadian blue-chip stocks worth a look right now.

 Buying Canadian stocks, particularly well-known Canadian blue-chip stocks, is a relatively easy pitch to U.S. investors, in my view, especially to those that live within a day’s drive of the border.
 It’s a stable, developed economy and an established trading partner (for the moment).
-While there are certainly a lot of differences between the U.S. and Canada, the country is friendly both for travel and investment, and many Canadian stocks have considerable exposure to the U.S. economy.
+While there are certainly a lot of differences between the U.S. and Canada, the country is friendly both for travel (under normal, non-pandemic circumstances) and investment, and many Canadian stocks have considerable exposure to the U.S. economy.

-And while Canada’s fourth-quarter 2018 GDP growth (1.6%) trailed U.S. GDP growth (2.2%), it wasn’t long ago that Canada’s economy was growing faster than America’s.
-Many Canadian companies are benefitting from that growth, and while the Canadian market as a whole has lagged, investment opportunities abound north of the border.
+Bypass the Coronavirus…with this hidden gem at the heart of “the biggest investment boom in history”

 With that in mind, here are three Canadian blue-chip stocks that look particularly good right now:

-Three Canadian Blue-Chip Stocks
+3 Canadian Blue-Chip Stocks

 Canadian Blue-Chip Stock #1: Canadian Pacific Railway (CP)

-Its target market has grown 1,883% in four years and doubled in January 2019.

-Plus, I’ll reveal the new tycoon blueprint – the secret to creating massive wealth in the Pacific Century.Click here for more details.

 Transportation was a key focus of the new, NAFTA-replacing trade agreement – namely Canadian and Mexican automakers, which were granted exemptions from future tariffs on up to 2.6 million vehicles exported to the U.S. It didn’t say anything about railroad companies, which is what Canadian Pacific Railway is (as you might have guessed).
-And perhaps no news is good news: CP shares are off to a good start in 2019, and earnings are expected to grow double digits again this year (with 7.4% sales growth).
+And perhaps no news is good news: CP shares have recovered quite well from the February and March global market crash, rising 77% from their late-March bottom; and the dent in the company’s sales hasn’t been too damaging, with revenues expected to be up 1.8% this year and up 6.8% next year.

 CP may not be benefiting from the new trade agreement.
-But it’s a strong stock that has recovered quite well from the December market correction, and is back above its 50- and 200-day moving averages.
+But it’s a strong stock that has been on a very strong run of late.

 Canadian Blue-Chip Stock #2: Lululemon Athletica (LULU)

 We don’t think of Lululemon as a Canadian company.
 But it was founded in Vancouver in 1998, and it’s still based there.
-The athletic apparel company best known for its yoga wear is coming off its best year for sales growth since 2012 and best year for profit growth since 2011.
-As a result, the stock has been on a tear for the better part of a year.
+The athletic apparel company best known for its yoga wear was coming off its best year for sales growth since 2012 and best year for profit growth since 2011.
+Then the pandemic hit, taking a bite out of both top and bottom line.
+But with analysts expecting much bigger things in the quarters ahead, LULU stock hasn’t slowed one bit since the crash.
+In fact, it’s building a nice-looking base.

 Canadian Blue-Chip Stock #3: Shopify (SHOP)

 SHOP was the top pick of 2017 by our growth investing expert Mike Cintolo.
-And the stock showed remarkable resilience in 2018 (+37%) after getting dinged by short-selling research firm Citron, which called the Canadian stock a “get rich quick scheme”, and put a price target of 60 on it (50% below its share price at the time).
-Instead, shares of Shopify currently trade right around 200, and its e-commerce platform continues to attract thousands of small- and mid-sized businesses in Canada, the U.S. and elsewhere.
+And the stock showed remarkable resilience in 2018 (+37%) after getting dinged by short-selling research firm Citron, which called the Canadian stock a “get rich quick scheme,” and put a price target of 60 on it (50% below its share price at the time).
+Instead, shares of Shopify currently trade right at 1,061 (!), and its e-commerce platform continues to attract thousands of small- and mid-sized businesses in Canada, the U.S. and elsewhere.
 Along with PayPal (PYPL) and Square (SQ), Shopify helps smaller players take advantage of selling online.
 And the company has multiple avenues of growth: subscription revenue for using the product, a cut of gross merchandise sales from its customers and some newer capital offerings like cash advances.

-Because it’s all online, Shopify isn’t dependent on improved synergies between the U.S. and Canada.
-It’s just a Canadian blue-chip stock with a good chart – especially in the last three months.
+Because it’s all online, Shopify isn’t dependent on improved synergies between the U.S. and Canada – and more importantly, it’s Covid-resistant.
+Sales are expected to improve 65% this year, and the company blew earnings estimates out of the water in its most recent quarter.
+As a result, investors continue to pour into SHOP stock.

-Now, if you want to see some more Canadian stocks with good-looking charts, I highly recommend you read our report, Cabot’s 10 Best Canadian Small-Cap Stocks, by small-cap stock expert Tyler Laundon.
-It’s a compilation of some smaller publicly traded Canadian companies with good charts and the promising fundamentals to match.
+This year’s run-up has pushed Shopify past struggling Royal Bank of Canada (RY) as the largest Canadian company by market cap.
+Buy on dips.
+But right now, there’s no better Canadian blue-chip stock to own than SHOP.

 Financial News, Stock Tips, and Investing How-Tos